Lead Poisoning

 • Muscle weakness and joint pain

-High levels of lead may also cause seizures, coma, and death.
-The symptoms of lead poisoning may resemble other medical conditions or problems.
+In both children and adults, high levels of lead may also cause seizures, coma, and death.
+The symptoms of lead poisoning may look like other health conditions or problems.
 Always talk with your healthcare provider for a diagnosis.

-A simple blood test can detect high levels of lead in the body.
-It is important for people, especially children under 2 years of age and/or people living in an older home to have the blood test.
+A simple blood test can show high levels of lead in the body.
+This blood test should be done on children under age 2, people living in an older home, children and adults with symptoms of lead poisoning, and people who are exposed to lead at work.

 Request an Appointment